These longer worked examples combine several clutchcall commands into a realistic scenario.

 Gate access at the edge

-Front the public URL with your SSO/OIDC at the edge so only authenticated users reach the internal service — the zero-trust ingress pattern.
-The box-side agent stays a pure byte pipe; policy lives at the PoP.
+Front the public URL with your SSO/OIDC at the edge.
+Then only authenticated users reach the internal service.
+This is the zero-trust ingress pattern.
+The box-side agent stays a pure byte pipe.
+Policy lives at the PoP.